-The French department has developed most of the teaching and assessment resources from the Dynamo 1 textbook, additionally, new bespoke units have also been designed to give a more tailored approach to meet students' needs.
+The French department has developed most of the teaching and assessment resources from the Dynamo 1 and 2 textbooks, additionally, new bespoke units have also been designed to give a more tailored approach to meet students' needs.
 Students will be provided with revision resources and extension tasks that will enable them to take control of their learning in manageable steps.